toladata/TolaActivity/test/js/README.md

 ./node_modules/.bin/wdio
 ```

-The last command starts Selenium server.
-There might be a brief
+The last command starts Selenium server, which is a big fat Java app.
+As a
-pause while the Selenium server starts, so please be patient.
-You'll
+result, there might be a brief pause while the Selenium server starts,
-know the tests have started when web browsers start dancing on your
+so please be patient.
+You'll know the tests have started when web
-desktop.
-The last step, `wdio`, starts the WebDriverIO test and
+browsers start dancing on your desktop.
+The last step, `wdio`, starts the
-then runs the complete test suite for each configured browser, shows
+WebDriverIO test and then runs the complete test suite for each configured
-the test results, and then exits, terminating the server as it goes.
+browser, shows the test results, and then exits, terminating the server
-The output should resemble the following, hopefully without the
+as it goes.
+The output should resemble the following, hopefully without
-test failures:
+the test failures:

 ```
 $ cd test/js